iclcv/icl/manual/modules/qt.rst

 GUI-thread, the results must be explicitly synchronized with the working thread.
 Therefore, callbacks should only be used *economically*.
-Callbacks can be registered directly to the return-type of the **GUI**'s index operator.
+Callbacks can be registered directly to the return-type of the :ICL:`GUI`'s index operator.
 The callbacks are always executed *after* the component state has been changed, the callback trigger is always the most trivial action, such as *moving a slider* or *clicking a button*.